 - Can I participate in a study abroad when I am in the MSM program?

 The MSM program is highly structured with core courses offered in every module.
 Students who wish to do a study abroad within the one year are limited to short term summer options during a time when you can avoid interfering with core courses.
 If an MSM wishes to do a longer study abroad, they may do so but will need to work with an advisor to come up with a program of study as to how they will complete the MSM program.
-We also recommend that the student consider application to and pursuit of the MA in International Business as a concurrent graduate degree.
-Details can be discussed with Ana Portocarrero, the Director of the MSM and MAIB programs.
+We also recommend that the student consider application to and pursuit of the Master of International Business as a concurrent graduate degree.
+Details can be discussed with Ana Portocarrero, the Director of the MSM and MIB programs.

 - Can I participate in an internship when I am in the MSM program?